-The Triage Grant Program, authorized in Chapter 34, Statutes of 2013 (commencing with Section 5848.5) of Part 3.8 of Division 5 of the W&I, is a competitive grant program to pay for county-run or sponsored entities to develop mental health crisis support programs, such as crisis intervention, stabilization, treatment, rehabilitative services, and mobile crisis support teams.
-The MHSOAC is appropriated \$20 million MHSF in local assistance annually to support the Triage Grant program.
+Through the annual Budget Act and WIC Section 5848.5, the MHSOAC is directed to establish a grant program available to counties to support increased capacity for crisis services.
+Since the establishment of that program through FY 2017-18, the MHSOAC received \$32 million per year in its budget to support the grant programs.
+Beginning with the FY 2018-19, funding for the Triage program was adjusted from \$32 million to \$20 million to reflect historic expenditures.
 The MHSOAC awarded the second round of Triage grants to 20 counties.
 The funding will establish 30 Triage programs for adults, children and youth age 0-21 and for school-mental health partnerships.
 The next round of Triage funding will begin in the summer of 2022.